10/29/2020

 Steve Sackler

 Thanks.
 Good morning.
 I guess, Sean, going back to page 16, you know, it's encouraging to see the move-ins.
 Could you talk maybe a little bit more about leads and kind of where leads are?
-And I know you spoke a little bit about the times, you know, from a lead to a move-in.
-But just, you know, what are you seeing specifically on that timetable, you know, as it relates to move-ins?
+And I know you spoke a little bit about the time from a lead to a move-in, but just, you know, what are you seeing specifically on that timetable, you know, as it relates to move-ins?
+Sure.

 speaker

-So, Steve, leads have not been a problem.
-Even when we were here 90 days ago, leads have come back not completely to pre-COVID level, but definitely on a -over-year basis, but sequentially it has.
-And it is even on a -over-year basis is approaching, you know, pre-COVID level, maybe 10, 15 percent still lower.
-But we're definitely approaching the amount of leads and the quality leads more importantly in the system.
+So, Steve, leads have not been a problem even when we were here 90 days ago.
+Leads have come back not completely to pre-COVID level, but definitely on a year-over-year basis, but sequentially it has.
+And it is even on a year-over-year basis is approaching, you know, pre-COVID level, maybe 10%, 15% still lower.
+But we're definitely approaching the amount of leads and the quality leads, more importantly, in the system.
 The issue has been that you obviously had a very good follow-through of how many people are doing either, you know, seeing the units, whether virtually or physically, and then getting to the deposit.
 That's what I talked about, the pressure on the, you know, sort of the front door, if you will.
 That has not been the issue.
 The issue has been that the customer was hesitating after that, right?
-This is a purely an ALFocus comment.
-We're still seeing hesitation in the ILFocus communities where, you know, if you don't have a need, you're not, you're taking time to make a decision, right?
-I mean, with all the noise and then obviously hopeful good news and vaccines, people are just taking time.
+This is purely an IL-focused comment.
+We're still seeing hesitation in the IL-focused communities. where, you know, if you don't have a need, you're taking time to make a decision, right?
+I mean, with all the noise and obviously hopeful good news and vaccines, people are just taking time.
 I can't tell you why that is the case, but on the IL side, people are taking their time.
-On the AL side, you know, we have faced that pressure on the front door, but that was not translating into the move-in, that sale was not translating into the move-in, which we kind of described that.
-And since we said that, we have seen some very significant improvement in that area.
+On the AL side, you know, we have faced that pressure on the front door, but that was not translating into the move-in, and that sale was not translating into the move-in, which we kind of described that And since we said that, we have seen some very significant improvement in that area.
 So that's what you're seeing in that rapid pace of acceleration in that move-in.
-And that continues, you know, even through last week.
+And that continued, you know, even through last week.

 speaker